smscully/Management-Governance/Tagging Scripts/README.md

 | Financial Owner | Specifies who is responsible for the costs associated with the resource. | FinancialOwner | Marketing |
 | Compliance Framework | Identifies resources that are associated with a compliance framework. | ComplianceFramework | HIPPA |

-Beyond mandatory tags, AWS also recommends several discretionary tags that can be used on an as-needed basis.
-For more information regarding recommended organization tagging requirements, review the AWS whitepaper *Establishing Your Cloud Foundation on AWS*.[^2]
+Beyond mandatory tags, AWS also recommends several discretionary tags that should be used on an as-needed basis.
+For more information regarding recommended organizational tagging strategies, review the AWS whitepaper *Establishing Your Cloud Foundation on AWS*.[^2]

 ## Usage Instructions